 From historic attractions to delicious fish and chips, the charms of waterfront Steveston Village have long been known to locals and savvy visitors.
 But radiating along and beyond the Moncton Street main drag, the area’s heritage buildings are also home to a strollable shopping list of independent stores.
 Read on for details on 10 great places to unleash your credit cards the next time you visit.

 Arguably Steveston’s coolest store, Steve’s Board and Apparel stocks a kaleidoscopic array of artsy-looking decks––check out the limited edition board on one wall that depicts Richmond’s 1970s Maple Road skate scene and some of its legendary champions.
-Top board companies Hosoi, Dogtown, Landyachtz, and more are here, and the store does custom set-ups for any decks you purchase.
-But if you just want to look cool, there are also great skater T-shirts, bags, and shoes to buy.
+Top board companies Hosoi, Dogtown, Landyachtz, and more are stocked, and the ever-friendly store does custom set-ups for any decks you purchase.
+Just want to look cool?
+There are also some great skater T-shirts, bags, and shoes to peruse here.

 Must-buy: Customize your board (or your life) with some cool skate stickers.

 A one-stop shop for arts and crafts lovers, Scout & Co. is a brilliantly curated Moncton Street boutique where you should give yourself plenty of browsing time.
 You’ll discover the handmade work of dozens of West Coast creatives, ranging from felt art and artisan soaps to slogan T-shirts and cute, hand-sewn baby clothes.
 It’s the kind of place you’ll easily find gifts for everyone you know—as well as lots of must-have items for yourself.
-It’s not just new items, either: there’s a handpicked selection of vintage décor items here as well, including yesteryear sports team pennants.
+It’s not just new items, either: there’s a handpicked selection of vintage items here as well, including yesteryear sports team pennants.

 Must-buy: There’s an excellent selection of artisan jewelry here in a variety of styles.